Akitsiraq Law School: Outcome

 Participants in the Akitsiraq Jump-Start Program have continued to participate in legal fields.

 Eleven people graduated from the Akitsiraq I program, receiving an LLB degree from the University of Victoria.
 As of June 2009 nine of eleven graduates have been called to practise.
 This is consistent with or exceeds success rates in southern Canadian university law programs.

 Madeleine Redfern, one of the graduates became the first Inuk selected to article as a clerk at the Supreme Court of Canada, under Mme Justice Louise Charron.
 Others are engaged in Masters of Law programs, practising family and civil law, prosecuting, acting as counsel to aboriginal organizations, and government agencies, working in the RCMP and with Inuktitut language initiatives.

-Student admissions initiatives are still underway for Akitsiraq II.
-Forty-five students have attended the introductory Law Day information sessions across Nunavut and the Society reports over eighty potential students on its waiting lists.
-There is the potential for student admissions from Nunatsiavik and Nunavik.
+For Akitsiraq II, forty-five students attended the introductory Law Day information sessions across Nunavut and the Society reported over eighty potential students on its waiting lists.

+For the Nunavut Law Program, a total of 25 students enrolled in 2017, of which 22 graduated.